jeremy-felipe/jeremy-felipe.github.io/essays/final-project-idea.md

   -tables
   -other ways of conveying this

--submission page (to add info or corroborate others' reports to rpevent abuse) -admin page
+-submission page (to add info or corroborate others' reports to prevent abuse) -admin page